The Villa Eilenroc

 Read more about the two historic mansions here: Château de la Garoupe & Château de la Croë

-Visit to the villa and the garden is temporarily closed until August 13.
-2023 due to construction work.
+Visit to the villa and the garden is temporarily closed for an indefinite period due to construction work.

 Admission 2 €